tucob97/coroutine_counter/README.md

 - Use "yield" for scheduling between coroutines

 ## How to run example?
-I personally use Taskfile, so if you have it installed
+I personally like to use Taskfile.
+However command are simple and you can actually read inside the Taskfile.yml file.

 The default task is the coroutine implementation of counter function
 ```bash